 In the context of substance use, some commonly used harm reduction strategies include the provision of sterile needles or “Needle Exchange Programs,” needle collection boxes and naloxone distribution programs.
 Harm reduction strategies support the safety of all individuals by encouraging incremental changes to risky behavior.

-The Phoenix “RISE” Mobile Syringe Exchange program aims to reduce health risks among adult IV drug users and the community at large.
+Skagit County Public Health’s Mobile Syringe Exchange program aims to reduce health risks among adult IV drug users and the community at large.
 The program offers one-for-one needle exchange, safe disposal containers, no-cost Narcan® kits, education, referrals to treatment and more.
 Providing individuals with sterile needles helps prevent the transmission of blood-borne diseases, such as HIV and Hepatitis C. This program also helps reduce the number of contaminated needles in our community and the public waste system (i.e., in order to obtain a sterile needle, an individual must return a contaminated needle).
 An additional focus of the Mobile Syringe Exchange program is intervention and referral to behavioral health services, including treatment for substance use disorders.
-In 2019, 89 individuals were referred to treatment.
+In 2021, 32 individuals were referred to treatment.

-The RISE Syringe Exchange program saves lives.
-It is estimated that 362 overdoses were reversed with naloxone obtained from the Syringe Exchange between February 2016 and April 2020.
+The Mobile Syringe Exchange program saves lives.
+It is estimated that 390 overdoses were reversed with naloxone obtained from the Syringe Exchange between February 2016 through December 2021.

 The mobile van can be found in multiple locations throughout Skagit County: